- ABOUT

 We offer 3 sessions:

-Fall Session - September to November
+Fall Session - October 2nd-November 30th

-Winter Session - January to March
+Winter Session - January 8th-March 9th

-Spring Session - April to May
+Spring Session - March 25th-May 23rd

 How many programs can my child register for?